shmakins/perl-api-rest/README.md

 API REST in Perl using Catalyst (Without current experience) - [Demo in aws][4], could be down 😨

 #### Project:
-- [Video on Youtube][1]

 The project was created using Catalyst Framework.
+I used [this tutorial][1].

 In lib/PerlRest/App we have our Controller Transactions and the Model Transaction.